|1. RBC Maples||4||4||0||0||135||32||4||12|

 NOTE: Bonus points (BN) only apply when points are equal after all games.

 So, congratulations to RBC Maples, whose perfect record means they are winners of the Championship.
-The top four now go forward to the knock out stages.
+The top four qualified for the knock out stages.

 There is always more than one way to achieve your goal and wheelchair basketball is no exception.
 Whilst the Fifth Element vs the Jersey Wheelers game provided us with plenty of baskets and an end-to-end entertaining match, the RBC Maples approach is typically more conservative, with prevention seen as better than the cure.
 With the best defence in the league, only the Wheelers were able to score double figures against them this season.